Isaac-Severinsen/hwc/README.md

 This appears to work well, with good prices paid for the periods active.
 But the periods active per calendar day vary significantly.

 ![](simple_periods_active.png)

+A whopping 455 days have less than 6 periods active in that calendar day.